supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 For some reason the order in my head was **learn -> skills follow *automatically***, while in reality it should be **practice -> learning follows** **->** **skills develop**.
 This is very evident but for some reason I was ignoring this.
 I don't know why my learning process was so distorted.
 You wouldn't study how muscles work before starting to bike.

 This is one of the stronger ideas guiding me lately.
 I don't remember where I read this:
-> Study just enough to take the next step
+> Study just enough to take the next step.

+So the activity you desire to do is the leader and learning is the follower, even if you do the learning before the execution.
+That is because the activity sets up the path for learning and practice signals the areas to focus on.

 I do realize that there is still a place for reading without combining it with practice, there is still a place for learning things upfront.
 This leads me to one of the bigger laws guiding me in life: